arteria/cmsplugin-contact-plus/README.md

 To set the reply-to header for the email automatically, specify ``CONTACT_PLUS_REPLY_EMAIL_LABEL`` in your project settings.
 If the label is "your email" for example, then set ``CONTACT_PLUS_REPLY_EMAIL_LABEL='your-email'`` - basically it's the slugified field label that is used to look up the reply-to email address.

+### reCAPTCHA

+To make the reCAPTCHA field type available to your users, add `'captcha'` to your `INSTALLED_APPS` and define your `RECAPTCHA_PUBLIC_KEY` and `RECAPTCHA_PRIVATE_KEY` as described in [django-recaptcha's README](https://github.com/praekelt/django-recaptcha/blob/develop/README.rst).
+A single reCAPTCHA instance per page is supported.

 ## Templates

 If you are not using the default template settings of Django, make sure that  ``'django.template.loaders.app_directories.Loader'`` is added to the [`TEMPLATES.OPTIONS.loaders`](https://docs.djangoproject.com/en/1.8/ref/templates/upgrading/#the-templates-settings) list in your `settings.py` file.
 Likewise, if your Django version is < 1.8, make sure that the above-mentioned loader is in your list of [`TEMPLATE_LOADERS`](https://docs.djangoproject.com/en/1.8/ref/settings/#template-loaders).